Last updated on July 29, 2020

 The History of Conscious Investing

-For example, below are a couple of the largest SRI (socially responsible investing) and ESG (environmental, social and governance) funds:
+Below are some of the largest SRI (socially responsible investing) and ESG (environmental, social and governance) funds in America:

-No matter the mission, no matter the issue, every single “socially conscious” fund invests in the same multinational, billion dollar, tax-evading corporations:
+No matter the mission or issue described, every single fund I listed above invests in the same multinational, billion dollar, tax-evading corporations:

 - Google (Alphabet)